Frank Williams, founder of Formula One team, dies at 79

 But tragedy struck at the 1970 Dutch Grand Prix.

 Courage ran off the track, one of his front wheels hit his helmet, and his car burst into flames.
 Courage’s grizzly death in a car bearing his name left Williams devastated.
-Broke and with spiralling debts, he reluctantly sold 60 per cent of his team to Walter Wolf in 1975.
+Broke and with spiraling debts, he reluctantly sold 60% of his team to Walter Wolf in 1975.

 But Williams was not made to be a back-seat driver and, desperate for independence, he severed ties with the Canadian businessman.